-The menus, sub-menus, tabs have to be tested in all modules.
+The menus, sub-menus, and tabs have to be tested in all modules.
 It is a subset of regression testing as testing is done only of the main flow and not in depth.

 #3) Regression Testing:

 For every release of the project, the development team may introduce certain changes.
-Validating if the new changes introduced have not affected the working flow of the system is called as Regression testing.
+Validating if the new changes introduced have not affected the working flow of the system is called Regression testing.
 Only certain test cases pertaining to the new requirements have to be tested here.